Steve Jobs once said:

 The more people you interview, the better your data.
 If you want 20 interviews, reach out to 100 people (~20% response rate based on my experience).
 And don’t stop at sending one email, send a few emails to increase your likelihood of getting a response.

 In-person or video works best.
 Record the video if possible.
-I have used Google Meets and Screencast-O-Matic but there are many options.
+I have used Google Meets, there's also Zoom.

 Some folks like to print interview docs and highlight key info (um, me!).
 Some like to enter the info into a spreadsheet.
 Do what works best for you.